protontypes/open-source-in-environmental-sustainability/_sources/index.md

 <!-- - Including open source contributions within Sustainable Development Goals (SDGs), more broadly. -->

-We believe that digital and sustainable transformations must converge as a digital public good if we are to meet agreed environmental targets and create a safe and just corridor for people and the planet.
-Open Sustainability Principles can help governments, research institutes, NGOs, and companies to rapidly move toward science-based decarbonisation and the conservation of natural resources and ecosystems while providing critical transparency and traceable decision-making.
+In conclusion we are convinced that digital and sustainable transformations must converge as a digital public good if we are to meet agreed environmental targets and create a safe and just corridor for people and the planet.
+Open Sustainability Principles can help governments, research institutes, NGOs, and companies to rapidly move toward science-based decarbonisation and the conservation of natural resources and ecosystems by providing critical transparency, traceable decision-making and collaboration on innovation.

 ---